hacki11/ioBroker.mhi-wfrac/README.md

 ### **WORK IN PROGRESS**
 * (hacki11) Add online datapoint for each device
+* (hacki11) Workaround the fact that the WF-RAC is rebooted every hour with a retry

 ### 2.0.0 (2025-03-09)
 * (hacki11) Bring Adapter Stable